Cash reserves: How much cash should a business have on hand?

 Building cash reserves can help your business cover emergencies, navigate slower months and invest in growth opportunities.
 Experts recommend saving at least three to six months’ worth of cash to cover your company’s expenses.

 Business credit cards can also be an option to cover unexpected costs while providing you with a source of financial flexibility.
-Compare business cards from Capital One today to find an option that’s right for your company.
-You can even see if you’re pre-approved with no impact on your personal credit scores.
+With Capital One, you can see what credit cards you’re already pre-approved for—with no impact on your credit scores.

 Capital One Business